Your Cart (0)

 What to Keep Human

 Attorney judgment, strategy, and advocacy are not automatable.
-The decision of whether to settle, what theory to advance, how to read a judge, how to advise a client facing a difficult situation — these require a licensed attorney's professional judgment and accountability.
+The decision of whether to settle, what theory to advance, how to read a judge, how to advise a client facing a hard choice, these require a licensed attorney's professional judgment and accountability.
+AI does not carry a bar card and cannot be sanctioned; the attorney remains the accountable party regardless of which tool drafted the initial document.

 ROI for Law Firms

-Associate hours spent on first-pass document review typically drop by 50 to 70 percent in matters where AI handles the initial classification.
-Research time for standard legal questions decreases by 30 to 50 percent.
-The compounding benefit is realization rate: attorneys billing at higher rates on work that actually requires their expertise, rather than document-handling work that could have been handled more efficiently.
+Research time for standard legal questions decreases 30 to 50 percent.
+The compounding benefit is realization rate: attorneys billing at higher rates on work that actually requires their expertise rather than document-handling work that could have been handled more efficiently.
+Firms report leverage ratio improvements (associate to partner hours on the average matter) of 10 to 20 percent within the first year of serious adoption.
+Platform costs for legal-specific AI run $100 to $500 per user per month; the math almost always pencils out at any firm with more than five timekeepers.

 Compliance and Ethics Considerations